 Dinah Dodds Endowment

-The Dinah Dodds Endowment for International Studies provides grants to students to allow them to extend their overseas experience in order to expand on work begun on their Lewis & Clark program.
+The Dinah Dodds Endowment for International Education provides grants to students to allow them to conduct research on a Lewis & Clark overseas program and extend their study abroad experience.
 The fund also provides faculty grants to enhance specific programs—for example, by covering unbudgeted equipment or technology, seminars, and other educational resources.

 Deadline: October 14th 2017